AlbertQuon/budget-tracker/README.md

 - Create and delete budgets to set limits on spending and compare with predicted income
 - Create, edit, or delete transactions that will be used to track spending in budgets
 - View summaries of budgets and transactions with a chart
-- Comes with a user login
+- User Login
 - Using tokens for user authentication
 - Information is saved on a database hosted on Heroku
-- Website and API is hosted on Heroku
+- Website is hosted on Vercel and API is hosted on Fly.io with Postgres

 ## Technologies